Kenji Johjima: Seattle Mariners

-On April 25, 2008, the Mariners and Johjima agreed to a three-year contract extension.
+On April 25, 2008, the Johjima agreed to a three-year, $24 million contract extension with the Mariners.
+However, 2009 would be his final season in MLB.
+He hit .247 with nine home runs in an MLB-career-low 74 games.

 Return to Japan

 After losing playing time to two other catchers in the 2009 season, Johjima opted out of the final two years of this extension so he could return to playing in Japan, where he signed with the Hanshin Tigers of Japan's Central League.
 He retired a month into the 2012 season.